 Razvan has a rich background in investing in startups and helping them grow.
 He’s part of TechAngels Romania.

 Although he has been working in the field of engineering and telecommunications, he found his passion in teaching and inspiring younger generations of Romanian entrepreneurs.
-Currently, he is back to his Alma Mater as an assistant professor and Director of the 5G lab in the University, which welcomes students, alumni, and private investors to test their products before bringing them to market.
+Currently, he is back to his Alma Mater as an Associate Professor and Coordinator of the 5G lab in the University, which welcomes students, alumni, and startups to test their products before bringing them to market.

 In this interview, Razvan shares his experience and his core values for what a growth vision should be for one starting in the innovation ecosystem.
 From his path from university to a myriad of leadership positions and back again to the university, Razvan tells us about his philosophy as an investor and his goal to elevate tech transfer in Romania.

 The Recursive: Tell me more about yourself.
 Where did it all start?